 3.1 Regular Meetings

-Regular meetings of the Trail Conference shall be held at times and places determined by the Board, provided that an annual meeting is held in September or October, and that at least two other regular meetings are held each year.
+Regular meetings of the Trail Conference shall be held at times and places determined by Board policy, provided that an annual meeting for the election of directors and Delegates-at-Large is held within 120 days before the end of each fiscal year, and at least two other regular meetings are held each calendar year.
 A regular meeting is one at which members attend to the business of the Trail Conference as specified by these bylaws.
-Election of the Board and Delegates-at-Large shall take place at the annual meeting.
 All regular meetings are open to the public.

 3.2 Special Meetings